Champions League final: Fake tickets triggered Paris final chaos - France

 France's sports minister says Liverpool fans without valid tickets caused the initial crowd problems at Saturday's Champions League final in Paris.

-Amelie Oudea-Castera blamed a "mass gathering" of supporters with "fake tickets" for the chaos at the stadium.
+Amélie Oudéa-Castéra blamed a "mass gathering" of supporters with "fake tickets" for the chaos at the stadium.

 But she said local youths trying to force their way in made things worse.